E-Invoicing in Portugal

 The B2G E-Invoicing mandate in Portugal was set to be relatively straightforward: all invoices must be sent electronically to public administrations via a central platform.

-This results in a relatively clear situation regarding formats (only CIUS-PT and temporarily PDF are allowed) and in a relatively complex situation regarding e-invoicing transmission methods.
-Indeed, the central platform FE-AP is not central enough and public administrations are free to choose other solutions, leading to a proliferation of EDI connections to be setup or even having to resort to emails.
+This results in a relatively clear situation regarding B2G formats (only CIUS-PT and temporarily PDF are allowed), while the topic of e-invoicing transmission methods is much more complex.
+Indeed, the central platform FE-AP is not mandatory for public entities, and those are free to choose other solutions, leading to a proliferation of point-to-point EDI connections or even having to resort to emails.

 On the other side, the lack of B2B e-invoicing mandate means that most companies are not impacted in their daily operations, but of course still miss out on the benefits of e-invoicing.